 I have been in the Union College Geology Department since 1985, having been hired at the time the department was restarted after a 1967-1985 hiatus.
 I did a two-plus year stint as chairman almost immediately, was four years Director of the Environmental Studies Program at Union College, and then did another 6 year stint as Chair.
 Though trained principally in metamorphic petrology and igneous geochemistry, my work has diversified somewhat in this small college, liberal arts setting.
 Additional research interests have included the geochemistry of natural waters and dinosaur coprolites.
 I also enjoy making illustrations.
 I will be retiring at the end of August, 2023, and so I am reducing content on these pages so most things don’t go out of date too quickly.
 I plan on continuing to maintain course and instrument web pages as in the past.

 At various intervals I teach the four courses listed below, and linked under Courses above.
-I am interested in teaching geologic science, but also about the nature of science, the use of science in public policy, and general science literacy of the general public.
+I am interested in teaching geologic science, but also about the nature of science, the use of science in public policy, and general science literacy.

 Geochemistry: Not a standard overview, but emphasizing practical practice and application of geochemistry to understanding particular geologic problems.
 The course is divided into four blocks, each of which is devoted to a limited geochemical topic: element and isotope abundances, radiometric dating, crystal/liquid trace element partitioning in magmas, and the chemistry of natural surface water.
 For each block, students do some combination of sample collection and preparation, analysis samples by ICP-MS, ion chromatography, and other methods, reviewing the data, writing mathematical models using spreadsheets, and reading some of the modern geochemical literature.
 Students get practice working with and analyzing samples, working with mathematical models, making good-quality graphs and tables, and writing.